-Data from FFY 2021 identifies that local early intervention programs in urban areas disproportiately had fewer responses compared with frontier or rural programs.
-Prior to the FFY 2022 NCSEAM Family Survey, Baby Watch requested that local EI programs ensure all family email addresses are current and up to date, which will naturally increase the number of urban families who successfully receive the email survey link.
-Baby Watch has also encouraged urban providers to have conversations with families about the importance of the survey and the power of their voice.
+Data from FFY 2022 identifies that local early intervention programs in urban areas overall disproportionately had low response rates than might have been (62.7% vs 73.8%), compared with frontier or rural programs.
+Prior to the FFY 2023 NCSEAM Family Survey, Baby Watch requested that local EI programs ensure all family email addresses are current and up to date, which will naturally increase the number of urban families who successfully receive the email survey link.
+Baby Watch has also encouraged providers to have conversations with families about the importance of the survey and the power of their voice.
 Local EI programs have also received communication from Baby Watch regarding the importance of participation from all families, including those with culturally diverse backgrounds, being critical in determining strategies to support ongoing improvement of early intervention services across the state.
+Baby Watch will continue these methods in order to increase response rate year over year.